In this guide

 Signal 4: Resolution Criterion Misreading

-A market's specific resolution language can establish a different true probability than what the headline question suggests.
-Thorough examination of contract specifications frequently uncovers opportunities overlooked by inattentive participants — for instance, "Will X surpass Y by date Z according to source S" carries fundamentally different resolution odds than a vague "will X occur?"
+A market's specific resolution language sometimes creates an outcome probability distinct from what the headline question suggests.
+Thorough examination of the exact terms can uncover opportunities overlooked by inattentive participants — for instance, "Will X surpass Y by date Z according to source S" carries different resolution odds than a vague "will X occur?"

 Signal 5: Thin-Market Early Pricing